ARSadri/RobustGaussianFittingLibrary/README.md

-# Robust Gaussian Fitting Library #
+# Robust Gaussian Fitting Library
-A C Library for Robust Gaussian Fitting using geometric models in presence of outliers.
-This library is based on two main algorithms, FLKOS for finding the average of Gaussians, and MSSE for finding the scale.
+A Library for Robust Gaussian Fitting using geometric models in presence of outliers.
+This library is based on two main algorithms, FLKOS for finding the average of Gaussians, and MSSE for finding the scales.

+## Prior knowledge: Rough estimate of structure size
-In robust segmentation, the main assumtion is that the Gaussian we are looking for has the majority of data points.
+In robust segmentation, the main assumption is that the Gaussian we are looking for has the majority of data points.
 If it doesn't, it turns the problem into a clustering problem.
+Exceptionally, if the structure does not have the majority of data and the outliers do not form a structure (which is a huge constraint, this reduces the problem back to segmentaiton where the structure size is smaller than half.

+If the structure size cannot be gussed, you can follow MCNC which uses covariance of data points to sample from structure density.
+However, if that seems hard to implement, you can just run the method with many structure sizes and fuse the models by taking Median of them.
+IMHO these are the most efficient and yet accurate methods.

 ## Compilation into shared library
 Run the following command to generate a shared .so library:
 ```
 make
 ```
-**Note**: if you are using windows, you can used mingwin and it has a make in its bin folder with a different name.
+**Note**: if you are using windows, you can use mingwin and it has a make in its bin folder with a different name.
 Copy it and rename it to make.
-Also you would need rm from coreutils.
+Also you would need rm from coreutils for windows.
 ## Usage from Python
 A Python wrapper is also provided.
 Tha wrapper will be looking for the .so shared library file.
 The wrapper is in the file cWrapper.py and is used by other python files.